medblocks/openehr-bootcamp/README.md

-# openEHR Technical Course
+# openEHR Bootcamp
-This repo includes the code for the openEHR Technical Course.
+This repo includes the code for the openEHR Bootcamp.

 ## Prerequisites
 - [Docker](https://docs.docker.com/get-docker/)